Anomalous Phenomena and Consciousness (apc)

 Evidence Tier: 3 (Intriguing)

-The Empirical Evidence: Some meta-analyses report small but statistically significant effects across domains such as Ganzfeld studies and anomalous anticipation (Storm et al., 2010; Bem et al., 2015).
+Psi research reports small effects in some meta-analyses, alongside persistent methodological disputes.
+Some meta-analyses report small but statistically significant effects across domains such as Ganzfeld studies and anomalous anticipation (Storm et al., 2010; Bem et al., 2015).
 RNG studies report cumulative deviations from chance across large datasets (Radin & Nelson, 1989; Nelson & Radin, 2003).
-Cardeña (2018), writing in the American Psychologist, argues that the experimental literature contains a persistent signal.
+Cardeña (2018), in American Psychologist, argues that the experimental literature contains a persistent signal.
 Skeptical analyses dispute robustness on grounds of bias sensitivity and analytic flexibility.

 9. Mediumship and After-Death Communication